Marvel Ultimate Alliance 3: The Black Order

-Marvel Ultimate Alliance 3: The Black Order is a 2019 action role-playing video game developed by Koei Tecmo's Team Ninja and published by Nintendo for the Nintendo Switch.
-It is the third installment in the Marvel: Ultimate Alliance series, following 2006's Marvel: Ultimate Alliance and 2009's Marvel: Ultimate Alliance 2, and the first Ultimate Alliance game produced without the involvement of previous publisher Activision, whose license to publish Marvel games expired in 2016.
-The game follows a new team of superheroes as they come together to save the universe from Thanos and the eponymous Black Order, who have launched a campaign to find the six Infinity Stones.
+Marvel Ultimate Alliance 3: The Black Order is a 2019 action role-playing game developed by Team Ninja and published by Nintendo for the Nintendo Switch.
+It is the third installment in the Marvel: Ultimate Alliance series, following 2006's Marvel: Ultimate Alliance and 2009's Marvel: Ultimate Alliance 2, and the first Ultimate Alliance game produced without the involvement of previous publisher Activision, whose license to publish Marvel Games expired in 2016.
+The game follows a new team of superheroes as they come together to save the universe from Thanos and the eponymous Black Order, who have launched a campaign to find the six Infinity Gems.

-Upon release, the game received mixed reviews from critics, who generally found the gameplay and storyline fun but were disappointed that the game did not improve much upon its predecessors.
-As of December 2019, Ultimate Alliance 3 has sold over 1 million copies worldwide.
+Upon release, Ultimate Alliance 3 received mixed reviews from critics, who generally found the gameplay and storyline fun but were disappointed that the game did not improve much upon its predecessors.
+The game had sold over 1.6 million copies by December 2022.

 Gameplay

 Like the previous two entries, gameplay is reminiscent of a top-down dungeon crawler with an emphasis on cooperative play.
 Up to four players can play the game cooperatively locally either on the same screen with a single docked Nintendo Switch system or undocked with up to four systems, or online with friends or random player lobbies.
 Players choose four characters from various Marvel teams to traverse linear stages, fight enemies, and defeat bosses.
 Certain passive buffs are acquired with particular character combinations.
 Each character's controls are fundamentally identical; each has a jump, light attack, heavy attack, dodge, block, and four special abilities.
 Special abilities can be synced with the other three members for a synergy boost, with an especially powerful attack unleashed if all four party members sync up simultaneously.
-The combat system itself, as evident by the characters’ normal attacks and their damage properties, as well as lack of universal normal grab is similar to Koei Tecmo’s Warriors series.
-Additional characters, including those who are downloadable contents are unlocked by either story progression or optional challenges.
+Additional characters are unlocked by story progression or optional Infinity Rift challenges.

-Character progression is handled in a similar manner to traditional actions role-playing games, with party members leveling up by defeating enemies and bosses.
-In addition to stat increases, passive buffs can be attached to characters by equipping ISO-8 crystals.
-However, following the last update, the ISO-8 cannot be equipped by an alternate playable variant of Thanos, who is locked with equipping the Infinity Stones by default.
+Character progression is handled in a similar manner to traditional role-playing games, with party members leveling up by defeating enemies and bosses.
+In addition to stat increases, passive buffs can be attached to characters (excluding an alternate playable version of Thanos) by equipping ISO-8 crystals.
 A sprawling skill tree is also present, which allows characters to gain permanent stat increases by acquiring and spending in-game currency.